5 Athletes Who Faced Their Nemean Lion (And What They Did Next)

 What's Your Lion?

 These athletes didn't have easier paths.
 They had harder ones.
-What they shared was a decision: face the lion, or let it define you.
+What they shared was a single decision: face the lion, or let it define you.